szgaljic/f6/content/docs/foundations/capability.md

 At its core, software exists to solve problems, meet needs, and deliver value to users and stakeholders. **Capability represents the foundation of functionality**—the workflows, features, and solutions that define the software’s purpose.

-The Capability foundation is about carefully considering the purpose of the software and underscores the importance of intentionality.
+The **Capability** foundation is about carefully considering the purpose of the software and underscores the importance of intentionality through **Capability Mapping**.
 Adding unnecessary features or poorly implementing required ones can dilute focus, introduce technical debt, and create frustration for users.

-It also provides a powerful means for business stakeholders to understand how their needs cascade down to impact product features and technical implementation.
+It provides a powerful means for business stakeholders to understand how their needs cascade down to impact product features and technical implementation.

+### Out-of-Scope

+The **Capability** foundation focuses on defining and delivering functionalities aligned with business and user needs.
+It does not cover broader considerations such as resource allocation, prioritization, or timelines.
+These aspects—like defining MVPs, planning releases, or allocating budgets—are addressed in the [**Investment**](/docs/foundations/investment) foundation and the [**F6 Discovery Process**](/docs/f6-discovery/).

+Similarly, this foundation does not provide a comprehensive review of technical implementation strategies or architectural designs.
+While the Implementation Mapping section offers examples to illustrate the concept of base foundations, detailed architectural exploration is left to technical teams and leaders, supported by established methodologies.

 ## What is Capability?